hirememorey/nba-lineup-optimizer/README.md

     *   **Opponent Shooting Stats**: 569 players (100% coverage) ✅ **RECENTLY FIXED**
 *   **Comprehensive Database**: 270 players with complete archetype features, 574k+ possessions, and all supporting data.

-### Recent Major Fixes ✅
+### Recent Critical Fixes ✅ (October 3, 2025)

+*   **Drive Stats Percentage Columns**: ✅ **RESOLVED** - Fixed 100% NULL values in drive percentage columns by implementing proper calculation logic
+*   **Shot Metrics Table References**: ✅ **RESOLVED** - Fixed incorrect table joins in feature generation script to use `PlayerShotMetrics` instead of `PlayerShotChart`
+*   **Data Verification Pipeline**: ✅ **IMPLEMENTED** - Created comprehensive verification scripts to catch data quality issues before they propagate
 *   **PlayerSeasonOpponentShootingStats**: ✅ **RESOLVED** - Fixed API response structure mismatch.
-The NBA API endpoint returns `resultSets` as a dict instead of a list, which was causing validation failures.
-Created new script and updated API client method.
-Now contains 569 records for 2024-25 season.
+Now contains 569 records for 2024-25 season

 ### Next Steps

-The project is now ready for the next phase: **regenerating player archetypes and retraining the Bayesian model** with the complete dataset.
-All critical data gaps have been resolved.
+The project is now ready for the next critical phase: **determining optimal K-values for clustering and regenerating player archetypes** with the verified complete dataset.
+All data quality issues have been resolved and the foundation is solid.

 ## Getting Started